 Section 8.
 Data collection and privacy.

 Microsoft may collect information from you or End Users such as, but not limited to, an End User's IP address, requests, time of submissions and the results returned to the End User, in connection with transaction requests to the Services.
-If the Services you are using include the Bing Maps V8 Web Control, you understand and acknowledge that the Services are collecting non-identifiable data about your use of the Services.
+If the Services you are using include Bing Maps V8 Web Control, you understand and acknowledge that the Services are collecting non-identifiable data about your use of the Services.
 You consent to Microsoft transmitting such data to third parties.
-All access to and use of the Services is subject to the data practices set forth in the then-current Privacy Statement, a current copy of which is available at http://aka.ms/BingMapsMicrosoftPrivacy.
+All access to and use of the Services is subject to the data practices set forth in the then-current Microsoft Privacy Statement.
 You are responsible for providing End Users with adequate notice of the privacy practices applicable to your Application.

 Section 9.
 Intellectual Property and Reservation of Rights.